What is Asset Allocation?

 The first rule is that asset allocation is different for everyone; it’s largely dependent on your current financial situation and risk tolerance.

 At Bradford Financial, we start by building your Allocation Model which is entirely based on your unique situation and goals.
-We’ll consider how much you have in your nest egg if you’re in good health, your life expectancy, your risk tolerance and more.
+We’ll consider how much you have in your nest egg, your life expectancy, your risk tolerance and more.

 Asset Allocation Options